 Cultural identity is an integral contributor to the wellbeing of people.
 It gives them a sense of belonging and security that works for their mental development.
 Also, cultural identity facilitates people to reach social networks where they can find shared aspirations and values.

-By teaching kids about their cultural identity during their homeschooling, you can make sure they can grow as strong adults without facing a damaging identity crisis.
+By teaching kids about their cultural identity during their homeschooling, you will see them grow as strong adults with a good idea of who they are and where they come from.
 You can help them realize their dream while getting support from their cultural and social ecosphere.